boryspaulewicz/bhsdtr/Readme.md

 responses as well as additional ratings and an arbitrary number of nested or crossed random grouping factors.
-SDT parameters can be regressed on additional predictors within the same model via intermediate unconstrained parameters, and the model can be extended by using automatically generated human-readable Stan code as a template.
+SDT parameters can be regressed on additional predictors within the same model via intermediate unconstrained parameters and the model can be extended by using automatically generated human-readable Stan code as a template.

 ## Background

-The equal-variance SDT with one criterion is almost (d' is not constrained to be non-negative) quivalent to probit regression (see [this paper](http://www.columbia.edu/~ld208/psymeth98.pdf) by DeCarlo) which means that any software capable of fitting hierarchical generalized linear models can be used to fit the hierarchical version of equal-variance SDT *with one criterion and possibly negative d'*.
-However, the single-criterion SDT model is untestable, because the data and the model have the same dimensionality.
+The equal-variance SDT with one criterion is almost (d' is not constrained to be non-negative) equivalent to probit regression (see [this paper](http://www.columbia.edu/~ld208/psymeth98.pdf) by DeCarlo) which means that any software capable of fitting hierarchical generalized linear models can be used to fit the hierarchical version of equal-variance SDT *with one criterion and possibly negative d'*.
+However, the single-criterion SDT model is untestable because the data and the model have the same dimensionality.
 The main reason for using SDT is to deconfound sensitivity and bias.
 This can only be achieved if an SDT model is approximately true, but there is no way to test it in the single-criterion case.
-An SDT model becomes testable (e.g., by comparing the theoretical and the observed ROC curves) when it is generalized - by introducing additional criteria - to the version that accomodates ratings (e.g., "I am almost certain that this item is new").
+An SDT model becomes testable (e.g., by comparing the theoretical and the observed ROC curves) when it is generalized - by introducing additional criteria - to the version that accommodates ratings (e.g., "I am almost certain that this item is new").

 SDT is a *non-linear* model.
-An immediate consequence of non-linearity is that inference based on data aggregated over "random" grouping factors (such as subjects or items) is invalid, because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration, or see our
+An immediate consequence of non-linearity is that inference based on data aggregated over "random" grouping factors (such as subjects or items) is invalid because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration, or see our